jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 The output of the temporal encoder is downsampled by a pooling layer, and is interpolated again to match the length of the audio sample.
 This was done so in order to better capture the pitch data, without being altered by short variations which are most likely to be generated by the lesser harmonics that define the timbre of the audio sample.

 \begin{figure}[h]
-	\includegraphics[width=\textwidth]{figures/dann.eps}
+	\includegraphics[width=0.8\textwidth]{figures/dann.eps}
     \centering
 	\caption{Structure of Domain Adversarial Neural Networks \label{fig:dann}}
 \end{figure}

 #### Domain Confusion

 To further aid the domain independence of the output of the temporal encoder, the model includes a domain confusion network.
 It takes the output of the temporal decoder as the input and tries to predict its source domain.
-By training to maximise the loss function instead, as shown effective by Domain Adversarial Training of Neural Networks by Ganin et al., we train the encoder to output the pitch data regardless of the domain specific features (i.e. timbre). [@dann] @umtn does not mention how they have implemented their domain confusion but cites the @dann instead.
-Therefore I have assumed here that they have used the domain classifier as shown in figure \ref{fig:dann}, as that was the original design of @dann.
+By training to maximise the loss function instead, as shown effective by Domain Adversarial Training of Neural Networks by Ganin et al., we train the encoder to output the pitch data regardless of the domain specific features (i.e. timbre). [@Ganin:2016:DTN:2946645.2946704] @DBLP:journals/corr/abs-1805-07848 does not mention how they have implemented their domain confusion but cites @Ganin:2016:DTN:2946645.2946704 instead.
+Therefore I have assumed here that they have used the domain classifier as shown in Figure \ref{fig:dann}, as that was the original design of @Ganin:2016:DTN:2946645.2946704.
 Here the sign of the gradient of the classification loss $\mathcal{L}_d$ is flipped during back-propagation instead of training on negative loss in order to prevent the network from learning the sign flip.

 #### Pitch Shift